semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 The list of users might come from other sources, for example [secrets](/essentials/using-secrets) or cloned repository.
-It is also possible to extend the functionality to restrict promotions from particular repositories branches.
+It is also possible to extend the functionality to restrict promotions from specific repositories branches.